Rudy van Buren

 However, the 25-year-old’s formative career as a racer meant he was perfectly positioned to graduate from sim-racer to simulator rig.
 He raced competitively in his native Netherlands before increasing budget issues forced him to switch from a real racing car to a virtual one.

 Since retiring from the cockpit in 2010, Rudy has won a string of online racing titles, primarily on rFactor 2, including a couple of clean-sweep victories where he has won every race in the series.

 His victory in World’s Fastest Gamer, where he triumphed over 11 other international gamers across a week of intense competition, has revitalised his competitive spark.
 As our champion, he will help our simulator team to develop the tools it needs to find a performance advantage for our drivers, Fernando and Stoffel.
-And he will help to define and build the WFG platform as it continues to grow throughout its second season.
+And he will help to define and build the McLaren esports programme as it enters its second year.

 Follow Rudy on Twitter @RvBuren